Skip to content

 # Run this ON the GPU machine:

-Then re-run ./setup on the Nova machine and choose “Remote GPU”.
+Then re-run ./install on the Nova machine and choose “Remote GPU”.
 The wizard will ask for the GPU machine’s IP address and configure Wake-on-LAN if desired.

 If you prefer to skip the wizard: